SQream/sqream_docs/operational_guides/mounting_an_nfs_shared_drive.rst

 **********************************
 Mounting an NFS Shared Drive
 **********************************
-**This page is In Review**.

-The **Mounting an NFS Shared Drive** page describes how to use your existing NFS share drives or S3 buckets when reading data from or exporting to external files, and describes the following:
+The **Mounting an NFS Shared Drive** page describes how to use your existing NFS share drives when reading data from or exporting to external files, and describes the following:

 .. contents::
    :local: